 - 89. Except as provided herein, the probationary period shall be one year, as defined and administered by the Civil Service Commission. - 90.
-An employee who has served at least one (1) continuous year of regular service as a Class 8444 Deputy Probation Officer on a provisional basis and who, without a break in service and under the same appointing officer, obtains permanent status as a Class 8444 Deputy Probation Officer, shall serve a six (6) month probationary period, as defined and administered by the Civil Service Commission.
+An employee who has served at least one (1) continuous year of regular service as a Class 8444 or 8530 Deputy Probation Officer on a provisional basis and who, without a break in service and under the same appointing officer, obtains permanent status as a Class 8444 or 8530 Deputy Probation Officer, shall serve a six (6) month probationary period, as defined and administered by the Civil Service Commission. - 91.
+A non-probationary permanent employee in class 8444 or 8530 who transfers to another department shall serve a six (6) month probationary period, as defined and administered by the Civil Service Commission.
+This probationary period may be extended by mutual agreement, in writing, by the employee and Appointing Officer, for a period not to exceed an additional six (6) month probationary period.